 The concentration in General Educational Psychology is designed to prepare an individual for employment in research, teaching, and service settings.
-The four-year doctoral program involves coursework in psychological foundations, research, educational psychology, and, if the student chooses, a minor.
-Within the Educational Psychology specialty, students can choose to specialize in either cognition, learning, instruction, or measurement, statistics, and testing.
+The four-year doctoral program involves coursework in psychological foundations, learning, motivational processes as well as research, statistics, and measurement.

-The M.S. in Educational Psychology with a concentration in General Educational Psychology is a planned program consisting of 37-40 hours.
+The M.S. in Educational Psychology with a concentration in General Educational Psychology is a planned program consisting of 35 hours.

-The Ph.D. degree in Educational Psychology with a concentration in General Educational Psychology requires a minimum of 120 hours of coursework beyond the baccalaureate degree.
+The Ph.D. degree in Educational Psychology with a concentration in General Educational Psychology requires a minimum of 91 hours of coursework beyond the baccalaureate degree.